In short

 Effects of ultrasound on zooplankton

-In the field test, the ultrasonic system was placed in a pond, and zooplankton was sampled at 0, 12, 24 and 48 hours using a conical plankton net.
-Two different sampling sites were used, located directly in front of the ultrasonic system, as well as 7 meters from the ultrasonic system.
-The samples where analyzed, determining the total number of zooplankton and the taxa.
+In the field test, researchers placed the ultrasonic system in a pond and sampled zooplankton at 0, 12, 24, and 48 hours using a conical plankton net.
+They used two sampling sites: one in front of the ultrasonic system and one 7 meters away.
+The team analyzed the samples and determined total zooplankton numbers and taxa.

-A slight increase in zooplankton was found close to the ultrasonic transmitter.
-However, no significant differences are noticed before sonication (t0) and at different times of sonication, including after 48 h of sonication.
-The differences are likely due to fish predation or movement of the zooplankton.
+Researchers observed a slight increase in zooplankton close to the ultrasonic transmitter.
+However, researchers did not observe significant differences before sonication (t0) or at later time points, including after 48 h of sonication The differences are likely due to fish predation or movement of the zooplankton.
 [13]

 In 2017, the aquatic research and consultancy Ecofide studied the effects of the MPC-Buoy systems, produced by LG Sonic.
 This study was commissioned by the Zoetermeer municipality and Rijnland Water Board to research the effects of the used ultrasonic technology on zooplankton.

-For this study, lab-bread zooplankton were introduced in cages for a period of 7 days.
-After 7 days, the number of surviving water fleas and the number of produced young were counted.
+For this study, researchers placed lab-bred zooplankton in cages for seven days.
+After seven days, researchers counted surviving water fleas and the number of young produced.
 This testing method is and has been applied often to field research regarding the effects on zooplankton.

 For example, the Delfland Water Board has been using this method for years to determine the effects of pesticides (for example see Ecofide overview report 2008), as well as in the current Waternet research (Simoni, part of Ecological Key Factor toxicity); these field experiments form an important part (van der Oost et al., 2017; Stowa, 2016).

-Cages were placed at different distances from the ultrasonic transmitters, the closest cages where placed under the buoy right in front of the transmitters, while the furthest transmitters were placed at the lake shore.
+Researchers placed cages at different distances from the ultrasonic transmitters.
+The closest cages were placed under the buoy right in front of the transmitters, while the furthest transmitters were placed at the lake shore.
 Both the survival of the mature water fleas, as well as the reproduction (number of young) after 7 days, have been tested.

 References